Soerensen42/Hyperopt/README.md

 The network needs o be callable as a function and returning the value, the network should optimize for(Hyperopt always tries to minimize this value).

+There might be the need to recheck the number in the subprocess check

 # Terminal:

 The Terminal will coordinate all of the Runners.
 It is recmmended to run it, where its not canceled, although